henrikferrara/Crescente/README.md

 Welcome to the repository of Crescente, a new DMI (Digital Music Instrument) with some qualities imported from the electroacoustic universe.
 Crescente is still a prototype and right now it is on its second iteration stage (regarding body construction, design and sensors placement).

+Disclaimer: As this entire project started in the context of my master's dissertation, which I undertook at Universidade do Porto, in Portugal, some of the files contained on this repository are titled and/or written in portuguese.
+This is due to this repository being part of my dissertation's Annexes section, which must stay publicly available.
+Anyhow, I'll be continuing to update this project using english only and all the essential information will be readily available here.

 ![Crescente1](/Crescente_Imagens/crescente1.jpg)

 ## Table of contents